Patients may get their

 Children under the age of two years are at a considerably increased risk of developing fatal hepatotoxicity, especially those on multiple anticonvulsants, those with congenital metabolic disorders, those with severe seizure disorders accompanied by mental retardation, and those with organic brain disease.
-When Depakote (divalproex sodium) tablets, for oral use, or Depakote ER (divalproex sodium) extended-release tablets, for oral use, is used in this patient group, it should be used with extreme caution and as a sole agent.
+When Depakote (divalproex sodium) tablets, for oral use, Depakote ER (divalproex sodium) extended-release tablets, for oral use, or Depakote Sprinkle Capsules (divalproex sodium delayed release capsules), for oral use, is used in this patient group, it should be used with extreme caution and as a sole agent.
 The benefits of therapy should be weighed against the risks.
 The incidence of fatal hepatotoxicity decreases considerably in progressively older patient groups.

-Patients with Mitochondrial Disease: There is an increased risk of valproate-induced acute liver failure and resultant deaths in patients with hereditary neurometabolic syndromes caused by DNA mutations of the mitochondrial DNA Polymerase γ (POLG) gene (e.g., Alpers Huttenlocher Syndrome).
-Depakote and Depkote ER are contraindicated in patients known to have mitochondrial disorders caused by POLG mutations and in children under two years of age who are clinically suspected of having a mitochondrial disorder.
-In patients over two years of age who are clinically suspected of having a hereditary mitochondrial disease, Depakote and Depakote ER should only be used after other anticonvulsants have failed.
-This older group of patients should be closely monitored during treatment with Depakote or Depakote ER for the development of acute liver injury, with regular clinical assessments and serum liver testing.
+Patients With Mitochondrial Disease: There is an increased risk of valproate-induced acute liver failure and resultant deaths in patients with hereditary neurometabolic syndromes caused by DNA mutations of the mitochondrial DNA Polymerase γ (POLG) gene (e.g., Alpers Huttenlocher Syndrome).
+Depakote, Depakote ER, and Depakote Sprinkle Capsules are contraindicated in patients known to have mitochondrial disorders caused by POLG mutations and in children under two years of age who are clinically suspected of having a mitochondrial disorder.
+In patients over two years of age who are clinically suspected of having a hereditary mitochondrial disease, Depakote, Depakote ER, or Depakote Sprinkle Capsules should only be used after other anticonvulsants have failed.
+This older group of patients should be closely monitored during treatment with Depakote, Depakote ER, or Depakote Sprinkle Capsules for the development of acute liver injury, with regular clinical assessments and serum liver testing.
 POLG mutation screening should be performed in accordance with current clinical practice.